 Toro Coast Preserve

 The Toro Coast Preserve is a breath-taking place along the Central Coast of California about 40 miles south of Big Sur next to Morro Bay.
-Our aim is to create an undeveloped playground for passive outdoor recreation perfect for hikers, bikers, birdwatchers and nature-lovers of all kinds.
+Our aim is to create a public regional park for passive outdoor recreation perfect for hikers, bikers, birdwatchers and nature-lovers of all kinds.

-This is a project in progress to convert thousands of acres owned by Chevron into conserved open space.
-The area to be conserved has been divided into 4 large parcels that will be acquired in phases.
+This is a project in progress to convert almost 2,000 acres owned by Chevron into conserved open space.
+The area to be conserved has been divided into 3 large parcels that will be acquired in phases.

 This project is huge.
-It could take many years to achieve, but it will happen sooner if we all put ourselves into the effort.
+We estimate the funding goals will take until about 2030, but it will happen sooner if we all put ourselves into the effort.

 Watch the Webinar